Bidimensionality and Kernels: Preliminaries

-We also need the following result of Robertson and Seymour \cite{RobertsonS3}. \begin{proposition} For every $t\geq 1$, $\tw(\boxplus_t)=t$. \end{proposition}
+We also need the following result of Robertson and Seymour \cite{RobertsonS3}. \begin{proposition} For every $k\geq 0$, $\tw(\boxplus_k)=k$. \end{proposition}

-\paragraph{Parameterized graph problems.} A parameterized graph problem $\Pi$ in general can be seen as a subset of $\Sigma^{*}\times \Bbb{Z}^{+}$ where, in each instance $(x,k)$ of $\Pi,$ $x$ encodes a graph and $k$ is the parameter (we denote by $\Bbb{Z}^{+}$ the set of all non-negative integers).
-In this paper we use an extension of this definition used in~\cite{BodlaenderFLPSTmetaArxiv} that permits the parameter $k$ to be negative with the additional constraint that either all pairs with non-positive value of the parameter are in $\Pi$ or that no such pair is in $\Pi$.
-Formally, a parametrized problem $\Pi$ is a subset of $\Sigma^{*}\times \Bbb{Z}$ where for all $(x_{1},k_{1}),(x_{2},k_{2})\in\Sigma^{*}\times \Bbb{Z}$ with $k_{1},k_{2}<0$ it holds that $(x_{1},k_{1})\in\Pi$ if and only if $(x_{2},k_{2})\in\Pi$.
+\paragraph{Parameterized graph problems.} In general, a parameterized graph problem $\Pi$ can be seen as a subset of $\Sigma^{*}\times \Bbb{N}$ where, in each instance $(x,k)$ of $\Pi,$ $x$ encodes a graph and $k$ is the parameter.
+In this paper we use an extension of this definition used in~\cite{BodlaenderFLPST16meta} that permits the parameter $k$ to be negative with the additional constraint that either all pairs with non-positive value of the parameter are in $\Pi$ or that no such pair is in $\Pi$.
+Formally, a parameterized problem $\Pi$ is a subset of $\Sigma^{*}\times \Bbb{Z}$ where for all $(x_{1},k_{1}),(x_{2},k_{2})\in\Sigma^{*}\times \Bbb{Z}$ with $k_{1},k_{2}<0$ it holds that $(x_{1},k_{1})\in\Pi$ if and only if $(x_{2},k_{2})\in\Pi$.
 This extended definition encompasses the traditional one and is being adopted for technical reasons (see Subsection~\ref{subsec:finiinteginde}).
 In an instance of a parameterized problem $(x,k),$ the integer $k$ is called the parameter.

-The notion of {\em kernelization} is formally defined as follows.
+The notion of {\em kernelization} is due to Downey and Fellows \cite{DowneyF99}.
+Kernelization is formally defined as follows.

-\begin{definition} A {\em{kernelization algorithm}}, or simply a {\em{kernel}}, for a parameterized problem $\Pi$ is an algorithm $\mathcal{A}$ that, given an instance $(x,k)$ of $\Pi$, works in polynomial-time and returns an equivalent instance $(x',k')$ of $\Pi$.
+\begin{definition}[{\bf Kernelization}] A {\em{kernelization algorithm}}, or simply a {\em{kernel}}, for a parameterized problem $\Pi$ is an algorithm $\mathcal{A}$ that, given an instance $(x,k)$ of $\Pi$, works in polynomial-time and returns an equivalent instance $(x',k')$ of $\Pi$.
 Moreover, there exists a computable function $g(\cdot)$ such that whenever $(x',k')$ is the output for an instance $(x,k)$, then it holds that $|x'|+k'\leq g(k)$.
 If the upper bound $g(\cdot)$ is a polynomial (linear) function of the parameter, then we say that $\Pi$ admits a {\em{polynomial (linear) kernel}}. \end{definition}

 We often abuse the notation and call the output of a kernelization algorithm, the ``reduced'' equivalent instance, also a kernel.